Early postcard circa 1905

 Notable users of the library include the famous architect Lord Foster, who has described how he first developed his love of architecture in the building.

-The building is now empty but we hope to re-open it as a new arts and culture centre.
-We have researched the original endowment and that has provided us with inspiration.
+The building fell into dis-use in early 2016, and remained empty for 2 years until LOLCIO was finally able to re-open it as a new arts and culture centre.
+We researched the original endowment and that has provided us with our inspiration.
 In our letter to the council requesting an asset transfer we said:

-As said when the building was gifted to Levenshulme UDC in 1904:
+As said in a newspaper report in 1904, when the building was first gifted to Levenshulme Urban District Council:

 “There is no more useful and generous means of distributing wealth than bearing the expense of providing and disseminating knowledge…One of the latest additions to his wonderful scheme of providing these ‘storehouses of knowledge’ is at Levenshulme.”